anhthu253/capstone-project/README.md

 ## Purpose of the app
 Collecting articles and columns from newspapers around the world so that the news inputs can be narrowed down to one's interest.
 ## Description
-- users can search for news/articles based on keywords (eg. politics, elections), sources (eg. nytimes), domain (eg. bbc.com, politico.com), when they were published (from -> to), languages.
+- users can search for news/articles based on keywords (eg. politics, elections), domain (eg. bbc.com, politico.com), when they were published (from -> to), languages.
 - from query results, users can add favorite articles to their own collections
 - a user can create as many collections as he/she wishes.
 Each collection behaves like a playlist in Spotify.
 - in each favourite articles, users can marks favorite paragraphs and save those highlights.